-During one of our art classes, my daughter noticed a young artist sitting at the back of the room making a profile portrait of a school owner’s daughter from a phone pic.
+During one of our art classes, my daughter noticed an artist at the back of the room making a profile portrait of a school owner’s daughter from a phone pic.
 With practiced movements, she drew freehand steady beautiful lines and curves directly with acrylic paint on canvas.
 The lines were black and the background was light and it looked more like a silhouette on one of the ancient medallions than a portrait.
 My daughter decided that she wanted to try this activity at home.

 I knew that a five-year-old can’t draw a silhouette free-hand.
 How do I set her up for success?
 I wanted to encourage her artistic pursuit.

 I decided that the first step should be creating her silhouette on a piece of paper (like we did in our Science of Shadow unit).
 However, we run in unexpected difficulties.
 Making flashlight silhouettes with kids was a very enjoyable activity when we did it just for fun.
 Kids laughed.
 I laughed.
 It was fun all around.
 But it turned out that when you try to do it with a serious intent of getting accurate lines, it’s a total disaster.
 Five seconds was the longest my daughter could stay still without shifting in some way and bursting out in a fit of laughter.

 On to plan B!
 We taped a piece of paper to the wall, my daughter sat in front of it and I snapped a pic.
 I printed it, cut it out, and we used it as a silhouette.